tlunet/why/notes/fact5.md

 Because it is a nilpotent matrix, it's charachteristic polynomials is $\lambda^M$ and the spactral radius is 0, since all the eigenvalues are 0.

 ## Examples
-Run the Just run the [nilpotency.py](../scripts/fact5/nilpotency.py) script.
+Run the [nilpotency.py](../scripts/fact5/nilpotency.py) script.
 The output is the maximum element in the powers of our matrix.
 For 4 `GAUSS-LEGENDRE` points we get

 ```python